wunused/site/content/posts/_joern-developer-notes.md

 `console/src/main/scala/io/joern/console/cpgcreation/PythonSrcCpgGenerator.scala`,
 alongside files containing the `CpgGenerator` classes for the other frontends.

-When the language-specific frontend is invoked outside of `joern-parse`, it only constructs an AST (discussed in [Analysis Gotchas](#analysis-gotchas)).
-The analyses used to construct the AST are typically registered in the `buildCpg` method in the `<lang>2Cpg` class.
+When the language-specific frontend (e.g., `pysrc2cpg`) is invoked outside of `joern-parse`, it only constructs an AST (discussed in [Analysis Gotchas](#analysis-gotchas)).
+The analyses used to construct the AST are registered in the `buildCpg` method in the `<lang>2Cpg` class.
 For example, the Python frontend defines a `Py2Cpg` class that invokes `CodeToCpg`, `ConfigFileCreationPass`, and `DependenciesFromRequirementsTxtPass`.
-The `CodeToCpg` pass performs the construction of the Joern CPG AST.
+The `CodeToCpg` pass performs the construction of the AST in Joern.

 ### Testing